The Best Headshot Example: Tips for Captivating Portraits

 Direct eye contact: Engages viewers and builds trust.

-Polished styling: Attire should be professional, appropriate for your field, and well-fitting.
+Polished styling: Clothing choices, such as dress shirts and suits, are especially important for client-facing roles to convey professionalism, approachability, and credibility.
+Attire should be professional, appropriate for your field, and well-fitting.
 Dressing one step above daily work attire is recommended, with solid colors preferred to avoid distractions.
+Business attire is a strong choice for conveying professionalism.

 High resolution: Images should be at least 300 DPI for clarity across devices.